sergevar/paulgrahamblog/cleaned/ds.md

 [^11]: Google grew big on the back of Yahoo, but that wasn't a partnership.
 Yahoo was their customer.

 [^12]: It will also remind founders that an idea where the second component is empty — an idea where there is nothing you can do to get going, e.g. because you have no way to find users to recruit manually — is probably a bad idea, at least for those founders.

-Thanks to Sam Altman, Paul Buchheit, Patrick Collison, Kevin Hale, Steven Levy, Jessica Livingston, Geoff Ralston, and Garry Tan for reading drafts of this.